DLynch777/Event-Viewer/README.md

 </p>

 <h1>Security: Event Viewer</h1>
 The following below highlights the skills and abilities that I possess in regards to System Security utilizing Event Viewer.
-In particular, the examples showcased below, demonstrate skills in reviewing security logs to identify potential threats and vulnerabilities such as failed login attempts.
+In particular, the examples showcased below, demonstrate skills in reviewing security logs to identify potential threats such as failed login attempts.

 <h2>Environments and Technologies Used</h2>